 Injectable treatments are used to fill sunken or depressed scars.
 They work by relying on steroid-based compounds to reduce collagen formation, but must be repeated periodically in order to maintain results.
 Surface treatments are the most common type of scar revision, softening their appearance and reducing uneven pigmentation.

 Surface treatments either remove the top layers of skin or alter the existing tissue.
-Options include dermabrasion, laser therapy, chemical peels, and skin bleachers.
-Occasionally, deep scars require an incision for surgical removal.
+Options include laser therapy or occasionally deep scars require an incision for surgical removal.

 After the producer, you will likely experience some swelling, bruising and discomfort for a week or two.
 The healing process continues as the scars gradually fade over time.
 Results are long-lasting or permanent, but it may take several months to a year before they are readily apparent.